Musakhel District, Pakistan: Geography

-Musakhail District is located in north-eastern border of Balochistan and bordering to Khyber Pakhtunkhwa and Dera Ghazi Khan, Punjab.
-The district comprises 5728 km².
+Musakhel District is located in north-eastern border of Balochistan and bordering to Khyber Pakhtunkhwa and Dera Ghazi Khan, Punjab.
+The district comprises an area of 5728 km².
 The headquarters of the district is Bazar Musakhel.

 Climate

-The climate of Musakhail, located 1,200–2,400 metres above sea level, is semi-arid.
+The climate of Musakhel, located 1,200–2,400 metres above sea level, is semi-arid.
 It can be placed in the "warm summer and mild winter" temperature region.
-The summer is hot with mean temperatures ranging from 21 °C to 32 °C. June is the hottest month when maximum temperature does exceed 32 °C and occasionally rises above 38 °C. Summer is longer than winter and lasts for about 7 months (April–October).
+The summer is hot with mean temperatures ranging from 21 °C to 32 °C. June is the hottest month when maximum temperature does exceed 32 °C and occasionally rises above 38 °C.

+Summer is longer than winter and lasts for about 7 months (April–October).
 In winter the temperature drops below 21 °C, but in the coolest month (January) the mean monthly temperature drops below 10 °C. The mercury may touch the freezing point during cold spells.
 Some areas of Musakhel also receives snowfall in winter like Kingri and Rarasham.

 Administrative divisions

-The district of Musakhel is divided into four Tehsils:
+The district of Musakhel is divided into five Tehsils: